Pathoschild/smapi-mod-dump/source/~Felix-Dev/ToolUpgradeDeliveryService/README.md

 ﻿**Tool-Upgrade Delivery Service** is a [Stardew Valley](http://stardewvalley.net/) mod which makes retrieving upgraded farm tools less tedious.
-With this mod, Clint (the blacksmith) will simply send you an e-mail with the upgraded tool included as soon as the upgrade is finished.
+With this mod, Clint (the blacksmith) will simply send you a mail with the upgraded tool included as soon as the upgrade is finished.
 No more visiting the blacksmith simply to get your improved farm tool!

 ## Contents